auraphp/Aura.Intl/README.md

 ## Dependencies

-This package requires PHP 5.4 or later; it has been tested on PHP 5.5, 5.6, PHP 7, and HHVM.
+This package requires PHP 5.5 or later; it has been tested on PHP 5.5, 5.6, 7.0 and HHVM.
 We recommend using the latest available version of PHP as a matter of principle.